Rebecca115/CITS-5505-group-work/README.md

-#  CITS5505 Flask Question and Answer Application
+#  CITS5505 Flask Task and Answer Application

-This Flask application is a simple yet functional Question and Answer platform.
-It allows users to register, log in, post questions, and provide answers.
+This Flask application is a simple yet functional Task and Answer platform.
+It allows users to register, log in, post tasks, and provide answers.
 The application uses Flask, Flask-SQLAlchemy, and Flask-Login for managing user sessions and interactions.

 ## **Features**

 - **User Registration and Authentication**: Secure signup and login system for users.
-- **Post Questions**: Users can post questions including descriptions and optionally attach images.
+- **Post Tasks**: Users can post tasks including descriptions and optionally attach images.
-- **Provide Answers**: Users can answer questions posted by others.
+- **Provide Answers**: Users can answer tasks posted by others.
 - **Profile Management**: Users can view and manage their profiles.
-- **Interactive Elements**: Automatic tracking of views, answers, and likes for questions and answers.
+- **Interactive Elements**: Automatic tracking of views, answers, and likes for tasks and answers.

 ## Technologies Used